 Either get a shower cap or throw your hair up.
 You can still get your hair wet in between but I wouldn’t recommend it.
 Even just rinsing your hair can strip away oils and good bacteria.

 If you must rinse your hair, make sure it’s room temperature water.
 Hot water is so damaging to your hair and skin in general.
 Even when you are washing your hair, make sure it’s room temp.

 Washing your hair:

-I make a little concoction about once a week to help get rid of buildup that’s accumulated on top of my scalp.
+I make a little concoction about once a week to help get rid of the buildup that’s accumulated on top of my scalp.

-Simply mix a little baking soda and water together and apply it to wet hair like you would shampoo.
+Simply mix a little baking soda and water together and apply it to wet hair as you would shampoo.
 Make sure to massage and rub your scalp to loosen and get rid of buildup from natural oils and all the dry shampoo you’ve used that week. 😉

 It’s important to do this on a day when you’re already washing your hair.
 I’d advise against trying to get rid of buildup in between washes because you’ll end up with flakes that will cling to any moisture on your hair.